C4ptainCrunch/thesis/source/index.rst

 While the results shown in :numref:`fig:mcts-time_5s` are also noisy, we indeed see that the strength of MCTS increases with :math:`t` but the slope of the curve is not very important after :math:`t=5s` so we decide that :math:`t=5s` is a good compromise between strength and waiting time.
+These empirical results are compatible with the expected smoothness described in :numref:`sec:champion-select`.